-In order to safeguard backups of correlated data and the archive, currently stored on a collection of LTO-3,-4,-5 and - 8 tapes, a fire-proof safe of the highest digital media protection category archive growth of the last few years.
+In order to safeguard backups of correlated data and the archive, currently stored on a collection of LTO-3,-4,-5 and - 8 tapes, a fire-proof safe of the highest digital media protection category (S120IS2) was purchased and installed (see Figure used as Section 3 opening).
+The system can hold approximately 900 LTO tapes which should see it through the next decade, taking into account the archive growth of the last few years.
 The next step in safeguarding the data archive will be the process to spool the LTO-n (where n < 8) tapes onto the larger and more future proof LTO-8 format.
 A single point of failure to note here is the one LTO-5 tape drive available that is capable of reading LTO-3 tapes while it lasts.